-A very effective method that I employ with my clients who are willing to try to discover the basis for their anger is to practice Journaling.
+A very effective method to try to discover the basis for your anger is to practice Journaling.
 Journaling is simply the act of writing out what is felt about a specific incident as a person feels it, and continuing to write whatever comes to mind.
 An example of this could be anger at being cut off in traffic while driving.
 Once the incident is written out and can be view and read aloud, it often becomes clear that memories and other feelings are somehow connected to that anger.
 With continued writing, incidents and feelings not even related to the driving incident emerge.
 A pattern begins to be form, which can then be viewed more clearly, and the various emotions and memories associated within it worked on.

-It is at this time very beneficial to include the use of one or more healing modalities such as EFT (Emotional Freedom Technique), Hypnotherapy and Spiritual Coaching, in order to dissipate the disruptive emotions associated with the memories involved.
+It is at this time very beneficial to include the use of one or more alternative healing modalities in order to dissipate the disruptive emotions associated with the memories involved.
+EFT (Emotional Freedom Techniques), Hypnotherapy and Spiritual Coaching can help.
 Every memory is therefore still maintained, but it no longer holds a negative charge to it.

 Once the basis for an ongoing anger is resolved, people often find that day-to-day life becomes easier for them.
 They are not so quick to become angry with others, and when they do feel angry they are able to feel the emotion, as they should but not let it take over their whole being.
 Acceptance of the emotion and letting go of it, allows them to continue on in their day and not hold onto that negative energy long term.
 Their car is no longer idling, and the road is clear ahead of them.